-SEOW SOON YONG SIAU SUN KING Date of Appointment 19 October 1994 19 October 1994 Date of last re-appointment (if applicable) 26 April 2017 26 April 2017 Age 65 72 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has considered, among others, th recommendation of the Nominating Committee ("NC") and has reviewe and considered the contribution, performance, attendance, preparedness participation, candour and suitability for the following re-election of Director of the Company: Mr Seow Soon Yong - Managing Director Mr Siau Sun King - Executive Director The Board has reviewed and concluded that Mr Seow Soon Yong and Mr Sun King possess the experience, expertise, knowledge and skills to contri towards the core competencies of the Board.
-Whether appointment is executive, Executive Executive and if so, the area of responsibility Mr Siau currently oversees the Group's operations in Malaysia as well as the Mechanical Engineering Division.
-Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Managing Director and Chief Executive Officer Executive Director Professional qualifications N/A Mechanical Engineering graduate from the Ngee Ann Polytechnic Working experience and occupation(s) during the past 10 years Managing Director and Chief Executive Officer of Yongnam Holdings Limited Executive Director of Yongnam Holdings Limited Shareholding interest in the listed issuer and its subsidiaries Direct interest 86,105,007 ordinary shares Direct interest 2,784,217 ordinary shares Deemed Interest 4,082,108 held through Yongnam Private Limited Deemed Interest 4,082,108 held through Yongnam Private Limited Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Mr Seow Soon Yong, Mr Seow Soon H lee and Mr Siau Sun King are siblings.
+Date of Appointment 8 January 2007 Date of last re-appointment 30 April 2019 Age 67 Country of principal residence Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has considered, among others, the recommendation of the Nominating Committee ("NC") and has reviewed and considered the contribution and performance, attendance, preparedness, participation, candour and suitability of Mr Chia Sin Cheng for re-appointment as Executive Director and Finance Director of the Company.
+The Board have reviewed and concluded that Mr Chia possess the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
+Whether appointment is executive, and if so, the area of responsibility Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Director and Finance Director Professional qualifications Mr Chia Sin Cheng obtained his Chartered Accountancy qualification from the Institute of Chartered Accountants in England & Wales, UK (" ICAEW "), in 1980.
+He also attended the Advance Management Program at Harvard Business School and is a member of the ICAEW and Institute of Singapore Chartered Accountants.
+Working experience and occupation(s) during the past 10 years Finance Director of Yongnam Holdings Limited Shareholding interest in the listed issuer and its subsidiaries Direct interest 3,713,494 ordinary shares Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries No Conflict of Interest (including any competing business) No Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Other Principal Commitments Including Directorships# Past (for the last 5 years) Present Nil (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
+No